 You can ask NHMRC to deal with you anonymously or pseudonymously (using a fictitious name) unless we expressly identify that it is not practicable for us to deal with you on that basis.

-In the case of applications for research grants, it will not be practicable for NHMRC to deal with you on an anonymous or pseudonymous basis, in light of our obligations under the Financial Management and Accountability Act 1997 (and from July 2014, the Public Governance, Performance and Accountability Act 2013).
+In the case of applications for research grants, it will not be practicable for NHMRC to deal with you on an anonymous or pseudonymous basis, in light of our obligations under the Public Governance, Performance and Accountability Act 2013.
 We will not accept a grant application or report that is anonymous or not in your real name.

 Gaining access to your personal information held by NHMRC, and requesting the correction of any errors